-If the Board appoints the Chief Electoral Officer on October 27, 2021 it is anticipated that the voting day would be January 15, 2022 with one or potentially two advance opportunities one of which would be 10 days in advance of the vote.
+If the Board appoints the Chief Electoral Officer on October 27, 2021 it is anticipated that the voting day would be January 15, 2022.

 What are the costs?

 The last election (largely conducted by our municipal and regional district partners) cost \$125,000.
 We anticipate a cost of approximately \$100k for the election dependent the numbers of polling stations, advance voting options etc.